 Coaching and execution are where games are won and lost.
 Mike Bloomgren and his staff have been hard at work preparing a gameplan capable of taking down the Blazers.
 Members of the staff were up through the later hours of Sunday morning following last week’s loss, literally not sleeping until they found answers.

 The Owls are committed to finding a breakthrough.
 The groundwork has been laid.
-All that’s left is to put the pieces together for four quarters.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+All that’s left is to put the pieces together for four quarters.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball 2020 Game Preview: Men and Women vs UTSA

 - Rice Basketball 2020: Late-game lapses cost Rice against UTEP

 - Rice Basketball 2020 Game Preview: Men and Women vs UTEP

 - Rice Football Recruiting: 2020 Linebacker Terreance Ellis commits to Owls